 Rolling Searches in the Medical Center Line

-Faculty searches are normally authorized for a twelve-month period, which may be extended (while negotiations with the candidate of choice continue) or renewed.
+Faculty searches are normally authorized for a twelve-month period, which may be extended while negotiations with the candidate of choice continue.
 The School understands the challenges that some clinical departments may have in attracting a robust applicant pool for Medical Center Line positions, which encompass scholarly, clinical care and teaching activities.
-Therefore, under certain limited circumstances, a department may request, and the Vice Dean may approve, a continuous or “rolling” search in the MCL that extends over multiple years and anticipates multiple recruitments.
+Therefore, under certain limited circumstances, a department may request, and the Vice Dean may approve, a rolling search in the MCL that extends over multiple years and normally anticipates multiple recruitments.

 Such circumstances might include anticipated annual hiring to address broad programmatic objectives (rather than specific, urgent clinical needs); recruitment in an emerging subfield where the number of applicants is currently small but expected to grow; or recruitment in an area of academic medicine where the availability of applicants has traditionally been challenging but might benefit from sustained recruitment strategies over time.

-The following guidelines are provided for continuous searches:
+The following guidelines are provided for rolling searches:

-- The department chair should discuss the rationale for a continuous search with the Vice Dean, whose approval must be gained before submission of the standard Search Initiation Request.
+- The department chair should discuss the rationale for a rolling search with the Vice Dean, whose approval must be gained before submission of the standard Search Initiation Request.

 - Due to the multi-year commitment, the department chair should appoint a standing search committee whose members should understand the labor-intensive, proactive nature of a successful search and be willing to commit the time and effort that is needed.
 All School policies regarding known candidates and potential conflicts of interest with committee members will remain in effect throughout the entire search period.

 - Advertisements should be constructed to reflect broad programmatic needs that are aligned with a department’s long-term strategic planning.